ninbura/pokemon-on-the-analogue-pocket/readme.md

     - rom hacks

 # convert save data (Virtual Console)
+- there are a couple reasons why you'd want to transfer your save data between your Pocket and your 2/3DS virtual console
+    1. To acquire the GS Ball in Pokémon Crystal, so you can capture Celebi (see [acquiring the GS Ball in Pokémon Crystal](#acquiring-the-GS-Ball-in-Pokémon-Crystal).
+    2. To transfer Pokémon into Pokémon Home (see [interfacing with Pokémon Home](#interfacing-with-Pokémon-Home))
+- To transfer saves into the Virtual Console versions, you'll need a modded 2/3DS running Checkpoint.
+See [relevant guides](#relevant-guides) below for more info.
-- Note that in *all cases* your save file needs to be named "sav" with the `.dat` file extension for Virtual Console to read you save.
+- Note that in *all cases* your save file needs to be named "sav" with the `.dat` file extension for Virtual Console to read your save.
-- When using the online converters (more info below) for gen 2 this is handled for you.
+- When using the online converters for gen 2 (more info below) this is handled for you.
 However, with gen 1 you don't use converters.
 So, you simply have to rename your save to `sav.dat` before injecting it with Checkpoint.
-- there are a couple reasons why you'd want to transfer your save data between your Pocket and your 2/3DS virtual console
+- gen 2 save files are slightly different for GBC carts & cores vs Virtual Console save data.
+So, you'll want to use converters to avoid corruption and incompatability.
+    - [normal save to Virtual Console converter](https://inject.sigkill.tech/converter/3Dsvc)
+        - Note that once converted to a VC save, save files will no longer be compatible with PKHeX.
+Use the next converter to solve this.
+    - [Virtual Console to normal save converter](https://savefileconverter.com/#/flash-carts)

-    1. To acquire the GS Ball in Pokémon Crystal, so you can capture Celebi.
+# acquiring the GS Ball in Pokémon Crystal
 1. save in-front of Lance (doesn't have to be your first time battling him)
 2. backup your save data
 3. convert your save data to VC data using [this tool](https://inject.sigkill.tech/converter/3Dsvc)
 4. transfer your save into Crystal Virtual Console edition using checkpoint (see [relevant guides](#relevant-guides))
 5. defeat lance
 6. enter the Goldenrod City Pokémon Center
 7. exit the Goldenrod City Pokémon Center
 8. receive the GS Ball
 9. backup your save data using checkpoint (see [relevant guides](#relevant-guides))
 10. re-convert you save data using [this tool](https://savefileconverter.com/#/flash-carts)
 11. re-inject your save into your core/cart
-    2. To transfer Pokémon into Pokémon Home (see [interfacing with Pokémon Home](#interfacing-with-Pokémon-Home))
-- To transfer saves into the Virtual Console versions, you'll need a modded 2/3DS running Checkpoint.
-See [relevant guides](#relevant-guides) below for more info.
-- save files are slightly different for GBC carts & cores vs Virtual Console save data, so you'll want to use converters to avoid corruption and incompatability.
-    - [normal save to Virtual Console converter](https://inject.sigkill.tech/converter/3Dsvc)
-        - This is only required for gen 2, gen 1 saves don't need in-bound conversion.
-        - Note that once converted to a VC save, save files will no longer be compatible with PKHeX.
-Use the next converter to solve this.
-    - [Virtual Console to normal save converter](https://savefileconverter.com/#/flash-carts)

 # interfacing with Pokémon Home
 **Note that you can can transfer Gen 4-6 from 3DS into Pokémon Home *without using retail cartridges* as mentioned in https://github.com/ninbura/pokemon-on-the-Analogue-Pocket/issues/3**.